maevemiller/Accenture-1K-contract-review-challenge/Challenge-Project-Overview.md

 ---

 ## 📚 Resources to Get Started

 The following resources will help your team understand the problem space and potential technical approaches for this project:

 **Background Reading:**
-- The CUAD Paper: Atticus Project research on automated legal document review.
+- [e.g., Link to an article or blog post about the problem domain]
+- [e.g., Link to an industry report or case study]

 **Technical Tutorials:**
-- HuggingFace NLP Course: Fine-tuning models for token classification.
+- [e.g., Link to a free tutorial on the ML technique(s) involved]
+- [e.g., Link to documentation for a key library or tool]

 **Code Examples:**
-- CUAD GitHub repository and standard transformer boilerplate for text classification tasks.
+- [e.g., Link to a relevant GitHub repo]
+- [e.g., Link to a sample implementation or starter code]

+**Other:**
+- [Links to any additional resources — e.g., papers, videos, podcasts, etc.]

+*Feel free to explore beyond these, and share anything interesting you find with me!*

 ---

 ## 🤝 How We'll Work Together

-**Check-ins:** During our biweekly 60-min AI Studio Lab Section meeting block (2nd and 4th week of every month)
+**Official check-ins:** During our biweekly 45-minute AI Studio Lab Section meeting block (2nd and 4th week of every month)

-**Communication:** Email and scheduled Lab Section syncs
-**Response time:** 48 business hours
-**Recommended Tools:**
-- **Coding:** Google Colab Free Tier
-- **Collaboration:** GitHub, Notion
-- **Virtual Meetings:** Zoom, Google Meet
+ **Other ways to reach out to me with questions:**
+* [e.g., Your team's channel within Break Through Tech’s Discord space]
+* [e.g., Email; please copy your teammates and AI Studio Coach]
+* [e.g., Request a team check-in on Zoom]
+* [Note: I will aim to respond within 48 hours.
+Please reach out to your AI Studio Coach with urgent questions.]

+> 💡 **Challenge Advisor: Please update the above based on your availability and preference.
+If you are not able to answer questions or meet with fellows outside of the biweekly Lab Section check-ins, simply write in "N/A (only available during the official check-in times)"**

+**Recommended free coding / collaboration tools**
+* […]
+* […]

 ---

 ## 🚀 Getting Started

-1. **Review this overview document** and note any questions for our first meeting.
+1. **Review this overview document** and note any questions for our first meeting
-2. **Begin reviewing the dataset** using the link provided in the Dataset section.
+2. **Begin reviewing the dataset** using the link above
-3. **Read the GitHub Projects documentation** [here](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects).
+3. **Read the GitHub Projects documentation** [here](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)

-I'm excited to work with you!
+I’m excited to work with you!

 ---

 ## ❓ Questions?

-Please bring any questions to our first meeting during the week of August 24th (Break Through Tech's Bridge to Studio - Session B).
+Please bring any questions to our first meeting during the week of August 24th (Break Through Tech’s Bridge to Studio - Session C).